 Code refactoring meaning

 So, what is code refactoring?
-Code refactoring is the process of changing the source code of a program that doesn’t affect its behavior and aims at making it easier to understand its work and/or to simplify its further support.
+While explaining refactoring code meaning, we define that code refactoring is the process of changing the source code of a program that doesn’t affect its behavior and aims at making it easier to understand its work and/or to simplify its further support.
 Usually, refactoring code of any program is making small changes to it, each of which does not change the behavior of the program itself, but somehow simplifies and/or improves the code.
 At the same time, it is very important that refactoring is carried out precisely and in small parts since when a programmer changes a part of the code, it is much easier to follow the correctness of the changes and not make further mistakes.
 If you refactor large sections of code at once, there is a very high probability of making mistakes, as a result of which the program may stop working altogether.
 This process is based on a series of small changes in the program code that preserve its behavior.
 Since each transformation is insignificant in terms of volume, it is easier for a programmer to track its correctness, and the whole sequence of these changes can lead to a significant restructuring of the program and improving its consistency, clarity, and ease of understanding of the code by other developers.

 Main Goal of Code Refactoring in Software Projects